tdbbbfps/PrecisionPlatformer/README.md

 @onready var coyote_jump_timer: Timer = $CoyoteJumpTimer
 var can_jump : bool = false
-# Handle jump on the ground, in these scripts, player can only jump while is on the ground.
 func handle_jump():
-	# Player is able to jump while is on floor.
 	if (is_on_floor() and not can_jump):
 		can_jump = true
-	##FIXME Fix this to make it able to touch gem to jump again
-	# If the player leaves the floor, start a short timer.
-Once the timer runs out, set 'can_jump' to false.
 	elif (not is_on_floor() and can_jump and coyote_jump_timer.is_stopped()):
 		coyote_jump_timer.start()